Reverse Mathematics of the uncountability of $\mathbb{R}$: Introduction and preliminaries

 The definition of `countable set of reals' is now as follows in $\RCAo$, while the associated definitions for Baire space are obvious. \bdefi[Countable subset of $\R$] ~ A set $A\subset \R$ is \emph{countable} if there exists $Y:\R\di \N$ such that $(\forall x, y\in A)(Y(x)=_{0}Y(y)\di x=_{\R}y)$.
 The functional $Y$ is called \emph{injective} on $A$ or \emph{an injection} on $A$.
 If $Y:\R\di \N$ is also \emph{surjective}, i.e.\ $(\forall n\in \N)(\exists x\in A)(Y(x)=n)$, we call $A$ \emph{strongly countable}.
 The functional $Y$ is then called \emph{bijective} on $A$ or \emph{a bijection} on $A$. \edefi The first part of Definition \ref{standard} is from Kunen's set theory textbook (\cite{kunen}*{p.~63}) and the second part is taken from Hrbacek-Jech's set theory textbook \cite{hrbacekjech} (where the term `countable' is used instead of `strongly countable').
 According to Veldman (\cite{veldje2}*{p.\ 292}), Brouwer studied set theory based on injections.
 Hereafter, `strongly countable' and `countable' shall exclusively refer to Definition~\ref{standard}.

+Finally, note that the principles $\NIN$ and $\NBI$ from Section \ref{intro} have now been defined.
 We have previously studied the RM of $\cocode_{i}$ for $i=0,1$ in \cite{dagsamXI, dagsamX}, where the index $i=0$ expresses that a countable set in the unit interval can be enumerated (for $i=1$, we restrict to strongly countable sets).